- Advertisement -spot_img

 Eugene Plotkin Urges Caution With Crypto

-Perhaps there is no market that has displayed more volatility than cryptocurrency, which went from red-hot to bust in a matter of months.
+Perhaps no market has displayed more volatility than cryptocurrency, which went from red-hot to bust in a matter of months.
 “Over the last several years, a lot of investors have gone into alternative markets such as cryptocurrencies and NFTs,” Eugene Plotkin says.
 “Recently, the valuations in those markets have been slashed by 50% or more.
 It has been a bloodbath.
 So, my fourth piece of advice is to always be careful with emerging or unproven markets.
 Usually, it is the very first investors that capture returns in such markets and most others are left holding the bag.
 If you are serious about capital conservation, you should limit your portfolio’s exposure to such markets.”

-To that end, the best known cryptocurrency, bitcoin, has seen a drop of 70% from its highest prices.
+To that end, the best known cryptocurrency, bitcoin, has seen a drop of 70% from its highest price.
 Many less-known cryptocurrencies have collapsed by an even greater margin, with some disappearing entirely.
 As a result of the easy money policies embraced by many governments over the past couple of years, there have been many asset bubbles,” Plotkin concludes.
 “Everything from housing to crypto to public stocks to tech startups has seen unprecedented valuations.
 This is not sustainable.
 And investors who have seen these types of bubbles before understand this for the transient phenomenon that it is.”

 Plotkin’s Advice for Investors of All Levels: ‘Be Patient’